These disorders often result from conditions that cause the atria to enlarge.

 Rapid heart rate, causing decreased heart output

 In atrial fibrillation or atrial flutter, the atria do not empty completely into the ventricles with each beat.
 Over time, some blood inside the atria may stagnate, and blood clots may form.
 Pieces of the clot may break off, often shortly after atrial fibrillation converts back to normal rhythm—whether spontaneously or because of treatment.
 These pieces of clot may pass into the left ventricle, travel through the bloodstream (becoming emboli), and block a smaller artery.
-If pieces of a clot block an artery in the brain, a stroke Overview of Stroke A stroke occurs when an artery to the brain becomes blocked or ruptures, resulting in death of an area of brain tissue due to loss of its blood supply (cerebral infarction) and symptoms that... read more results.
+If pieces of a clot block an artery in the brain, a stroke Overview of Stroke A stroke occurs when an artery to the brain becomes blocked or ruptures, resulting in death of an area of brain tissue due to loss of its blood supply (cerebral infarction).
+Symptoms occur suddenly... read more results.
 Rarely, a stroke is the first sign of atrial fibrillation or atrial flutter.

 When atrial fibrillation or atrial flutter causes the heart to beat too rapidly, the ventricles do not have enough time to fill completely with blood.
 Because they do not fill completely, the amount of blood pumped by the heart decreases.
 This decrease may cause the blood pressure to fall, and heart failure Heart Failure (HF) Heart failure is a disorder in which the heart is unable to keep up with the demands of the body, leading to reduced blood flow, back-up (congestion) of blood in the veins and lungs, and/or... read more may occur.